ranaasamir/BI18/README.md

 About the authors:
 ------

-- Mohamed abdelfattah: BI student and i like football.
+- Mohamed abdelfattah 37-16077 : BI student and i like football.
 - Robert Shenouda   37-5121: A BI student who loves music.'
 - Martina Nashaat 37-1051
 Purpose of the repository: